 Major General Nathanael Greene

-Born at Forge Farm in Potowomut, a section of Warwick, Rhode Island on the 27th of July, 1742 (Old Style/Julian, now August 7 New Style/Gregorian), Nathanael Greene was named after his father, a farmer and businessman who served as a lay minister in The Society of Friends.
+Born at Forge Farm in Potowomut, a section of Warwick, Rhode Island on July 27, 1742, Nathanael Greene was named after his father, a farmer and businessman who served as a lay minister in The Society of Friends.

 Perhaps it was his deep yearning for a freer, more well-rounded education that would ultimately lead Greene to become a driving force for establishing the first public schools to serve the children of the town of Coventry.